aspose-cells/Aspose.Cells-Doc-md/java/release-notes/aspose-cells-for-java/release-notes-2020/aspose-cells-for-java-20-9-release-notes/_index.md

 ### **Adds CopyOptions.KeepMacros property.**

-Indicates whether keeping the macors in the target workbook.
+Indicates whether keeping the macros in the target workbook.
 It only effects when original workbook does not contains macros.

 ### **Adds overload Workbook.Copy(Workbook,CopyOptions) method.**